 Croissants, scrambled eggs, coffee and pancakes, great music playing in the background, perfect weather, the mountains that beckon… and above all, my friends.
 This is happiness defined.

 The day gets off to a stress-free start.
-Our lift passes and skis have been pre-booked, we just have to pick them up on our way to the slopes.
+Our lift passes and ski rentals have been pre-booked, we just have to pick them up on our way to the slopes.
 Our skiing gear isn’t a problem either.
 Jon suggested we rent that too, with Skichic.com.
 An original and very practical idea, although it won’t stop us from treating ourselves in the lovely boutiques of Les Gets during our stay!
 Our packs were delivered to our chalet before we arrived.
 So here I am, with all the right gear even after travelling light.

 What a great morning!
 My legs are killing me but what a heavenly morning!
-Picture-postcard snow, slopes groomed to perfection and panoramic views to die for.
+Picture-postcard snow, ski area slopes groomed to perfection and panoramic views to die for.
 By lunchtime we’re starving.
 Our charcoal-grilled lunch out on the terrace in a decor like this should recharge our batteries for the afternoon’s descents.

 After a refreshing shower, we discover the buzz of Les Gets by night.
 The atmosphere is great, but not overdone.
 Plenty of places we can reach on foot, to enjoy the party atmosphere that’s just as we like it, not over the top.
 We feel very much at ease in the wine bars and pubs… So much so in fact that we end up at the Igloo, the historic night club of Les Gets.
 As I climb into my cosy bed, my smartphone tells me it’s 2.18 am.